-Study Area for Hen Harrier Justification for the Study Area Extents Within 2km from the UWF Related Works construction works area boundary in all directions, for breeding sites and for communal roost sites -in relation to disturbance/displacement effects to nesting or roosting hen harrier, or secondary foraging habitat loss (permanent or temporary) affecting nest success. guidance.
+Study Area for Hen Harrier Justification for the Study Area Extents Within 2km from the UWF Related Works construction works area boundary in all directions, for breeding sites and for communal roost sites -in relation to disturbance/displacement effects to nesting or roosting hen harrier, or secondary foraging habitat loss (permanent or temporary) affecting nest success.
+1. The extent of the study area are defined in accordance with SNH Guidelines (2017 8) guidance.
 Foraging habitat loss within 2km of a Hen harrier nest may potentially have negative effects on breeding success (Arroyo et al. ,2014).
-Suitable habitat within 50m from the UWF Related Works construction works area boundary in all directions in relation to habitat/landcover change related effects such as decreases in prey item abundance and direct loss of foraging habitats. width of the construction works boundary (10m).
+Suitable habitat within 50m from the UWF Related Works construction works area boundary in all directions in relation to habitat/landcover change related effects such as decreases in prey item abundance and direct loss of foraging habitats.
+Professional Judgement, based on the proposed width of the construction works boundary (10m).